top of page

 RIGHTS FOR OUR WATER RELATIVES

-We are excited to kick off am 8 day Water Rights Caravan starting in Sioux City, Iowa and ending in Davenport, Iowa.
-The caravan is lead by 9 women and femme folks that will follow the Missouri River south through reservations and cities all the way to the confluence of Mississippi River and then go north into Iowa.
-Our goal is to bring BIPOC folks that are at the frontlines of the water crisis together to share knowledge about issues folks that face our communities surrounding water health, which affects the health of all living things.
-At this point of the climate emergency, the rights of our water relatives has never been more important, especially since Iowa, Nebraska, Kansas and Missouri face some of the worst water quality in the country.
-We will be stopping in Sioux City, Winnebago Nation, Omaha, Ioway Nation, Kansas City, St. Louis and the Quad Cities.
-The wonderful women and Femme folks that are hosting this caravan will be listed below in the near future.
+We kicked off an 8 day Water Rights Caravan in Sioux City, Iowa and ended in Davenport, Iowa.
+The caravan was lead by 9 women and femme folks that followed the Missouri River south through reservations and cities all the way to the confluence of Mississippi River and then go north back into Iowa.
+Our goal was to bring BIPOC folks that are at the frontlines of the water crisis together to share knowledge about issues that they face in their communities surrounding water health.
+At this point of the climate emergency, the rights of our water relatives has never been more important, especially since Iowa, Nebraska, Kansas and Missouri face some of the worst water quality in the country and all those toxins and silt eventually make their way to the Gulf South.
+We stopped in Sioux City, Winnebago Nation, Omaha, Ioway Nation, Kansas City, St. Louis and the Quad Cities.
+The wonderful women and Femme folks that are hosted this caravan are listed below along with pictures from the events.

 Instagram_Post.jpg